anttijuu/entitymanipulator/README.md

 ## Who made this

-Originally developed by Toni R‰is‰nen, modified by Antti Juustila Study Program of Information Processing Science, University of Oulu, Finland
+Originally developed by Toni R√§is√§nen, modified by Antti Juustila Study Program of Information Processing Science, University of Oulu, Finland